concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

     + Makes parent and child component tightly couples.
     + Has added impact of now making the parent and it's parent component tightly coupled as well, as all props are handled in that grandparent componet.
     + Passing more `props` increases time to render (something we should avoid, especially in forms because every key stroke dispatches an onChange event.
 Slight decreases in perf add up when every keystroke is delayed even slightly)
+    + Of course there's an exception to everything, including this.
+Higher Order Components often make use of `{...props}` which is fine. **Just be sure to think about when this works well and when it doesn't.**

 - Summery
     + Always explicitly list props.
     + Avoid passing `this.props.foo` as this leads to tight coupling.
 Instead prefer the connected pattern (next).
-    + Never spread props from one component to another `{...props}` as it increases time to render and forms a tight couple between 3 layers of components.
+    + Avoid spreading props from one component to another `{...props}` as it increases time to render and forms a tight couple between 3 layers of components.

 #### Connected Component